spred: Solving $L_1$ Penalty with SGD: Experiments

+The training can be prohibitively expensive for larger tasks such as Imagenet and even larger tasks such as large language models.
+The important question is, therefore, whether we can perform efficient compression while leveraging the existing pretrained models.
+This experiment shows that \textit{spred} can be applied to existing pretrained models to achieve state-of-the-art network compression performance.
+For every pretrained weight matrix $\bar V_{ij}$, the weight $W_{ij}$ and the redundant weight $U_{ij}$ are initialized by

+The initialized model is then optimized by \textit{spred}.
+After the \textit{spred} training, the resulting weights $V_{ij} = U_{ij} W_{ij}$ are pruned towards a target sparsity to obtain the sparsed one $\hat V_{ij}$.
+The performance of \textit{spred} pruning weights $\hat V$ can be further improved by finetuning the model without \textit{spred} while setting the redundant weight as a boolean mask, where

+The performances of \textit{spred} before and after finetuning are shown in Figure~\ref{fig:imagenet}.
+The \textit{spred} $\kappa$ is selected from $\{1e-5, 2e-5, 3e-5, 1e-4\}$ and $2e-5$ is found to be the most suitable for 80\% sparsity.
+We see that the performance of \textit{spred} with proper dense initialization outperforms previous baselines such as STR~\citep{kusupati2020soft}, magnitute~\citep{gale2019state}, and DNW~\citep{wortsman2019discovering} and achieves the state-of-the-art performance for Imagenet.

+Our result thus promotes using the $L_1$ penalty in deep learning.
+Interestingly, the higher the $\kappa$, the more suited the trained model becomes for more aggressive pruning. $\kappa$ is thus a parameter worth finetuning to achieve the best sparsity-performance tradeoff.
 We also tried using the thresholds of the trained model as a mask, which we apply to a model at initialization, and a similar performance to the finetuned model is obtained.
-Our result thus supports the lottery ticket hypothesis and can be used as an alternative method for obtaining a lottery ticket.
-In fact, the performance of the models thus obtained is much better than the results reported in the original lottery paper \citep{frankle2018lottery} and in a following survey \citep{blalock2020state}.
-We stress our thesis: \textit{$L_1$ can indeed work in the context of deep learning if we have an efficient way to optimize it}.
+Our result thus supports the lottery ticket hypothesis and can be an alternative method for obtaining a lottery ticket.
+At a conceptual level, we have demonstrated this: $L_1$ can indeed work in the context of deep learning if we have an efficient way to optimize it.